Soft Starters Explained

 Mechanical soft starters rely on clutches and different couplings that use fluids, steel shot or magnetic forces to reduce the amount of torque in the motor.
 As discussed earlier, this limits the voltage allowed to surge through the motor and allows it to power up more gently and easily.

-What Are Some Common Applications for Soft Starters?
+What Are Some Common Applications of Soft Starters for Motors?

 Now that you have some background in what a soft start is, how it works and what it’s used for, the next logical question is this: when do I need a soft start?
 Do you need it for every motor?
 Is it only necessary for some of your machines, or should you install a soft starter option on every motor you own?